 6. Ask them what communication they’re comfortable with

-If you like to send hourly emails, and your VA checks their inbox only once a day, that’s something you need to know.
-Review each type of communication you’ll use with your VA — Skype, text, phone calls, video chats — and make sure they are comfortable communicating the way you do.
+If you like to send hourly emails, and a VA checks their inbox only once a day, that’s something you need to know.
+Review each type of communication you’ll use with the VA — Skype, text, phone calls, video chats — and make sure they are comfortable communicating the way you do.

 A final note:

-Beyond the direct responses your candidates give, pay attention to how they respond.
+Beyond the direct responses that candidates give, pay attention to how they respond.
 What is their general attitude towards work?
 How professional are they?
 Do you get along with them?